vlaskinarita/GameAssist/README.md

 to get access just:

-☑️join to my discord: Discord link available under the base (5$) tariff plan.. spamers protection -I'm sry
+☑️join to my discord: Discord link available under the boosty base (5$) tariff plan.. spamers protection -I'm sry

 ☑️sign up for my boosty with a Core (25$) plan: https://boosty.to/gameassist